 Ethernet header contains both Source and Destination Media Access Control address, after which the payload of the frame is present.
 The last field is CRC (Cyclical Redundancy Checking) which is used to detect the error.
 The figure below illustrates the frame structure and fields.

 The minimum Ethernet frame size is 64 bytes and the maximum size of the frame is 1518 bytes.
-This includes all bytes from the Destination MAC Address field through the Frame Check Sequence (FCS) field excluding Preamble field.
+This includes all bytes from the Destination MAC Address field through the Frame Check Sequence (FCS) field excluding the Preamble field.
 The Preamble field is not included when describing the size of a frame.

-Every less than 64 bytes in length has considered a “runt frame/ runt packet” or “collision fragment” and the receiving stations automatically discard these frames and frames with more than 1500 bytes of data considered “jumbo” or “baby giant frames”.
+Every less than 64 bytes in length has been considered a “runt frame/ runt packet” or “collision fragment” and the receiving stations automatically discard these frames and frames with more than 1500 bytes of data considered “jumbo” or “baby giant frames”.
 If the frame is less than or greater than above mention size, the receiving device drops and discard the frames.

 Preamble and SFD Fields